mrdoob/three.js/test/unit/README.md

 ## Notes

-Some tests can only be run in a browser environment.
+A small number of tests can only be run in a browser environment.

 For browser tests, futher changes to the library will not be reflected until the page is refreshed.

+## Troubleshooting

-When adding or updating tests, the cost common cause of test failure is forgetting to change `QUnit.todo` to `QUnit.test` when the test is ready.
+When adding or updating tests, the most common cause of test failure is forgetting to change `QUnit.todo` to `QUnit.test` when the test is ready.

+An error that indicates "no tests were found" means that an import statement could not be resolved.
+This is usually caused by a typo in the import path.

 ## Debugging